Spanish Possessive Adjectives: The Ultimate Beginner’s Guide

 What Are Possessive Adjectives?

+Possessive adjectives show who has possession of something.
 The words “my,” “your,” “our,” “their,” etc. are all English possessive adjectives that show who something belongs to:

 Where are my keys?

-Let’s go to their house.
+Let’s go to their house

 Spanish possessive adjectives work similarly, with a few key differences in how they’re formed.

-Spanish Possessive Adjectives
+Short-form Spanish Possessive Adjectives

-Here are the different short-form Spanish possessive adjectives.
+Here are the different Spanish possessive adjectives.
 Note that to make a singular adjective plural, you simply add s.

 English | Singular Possessive Adjective | Plural Possessive Adjective |